wangkuiyi/k8s-ml/cmu.md

 for 50 GPUs.
 If we use MPI, we'd have to kill the experiment job so to release enough resource to run the production job.
-This tends to make the owner of the experiment job get the impression that he is doing a "second-class" job.
+This tends to make the owner of the experiment job get the impression that he is doing a "second-class" work.

-Kubernetes is smarter than MPI as it can kill only 50 workers of the experiment job, so to allow both jobs run at the same time.
+Kubernetes is smarter than MPI as it can kill, or preempt, only 50 workers of the experiment job, so to allow both jobs run at the same time.
 But this also requires that we change our program -- we have to abandon the highly optimized AllReduce operation, because it would block if some workers are killed and cannot join this collaborative operation.

 Remember the reason that we use AllReduce is because we use synchronous SGD.
-But in order to write a distributed DNN training program, we might have to use asynchronous SGD, even if asynchronous SGD is arguably slower than its synchronous counterpart.
+But in order to write a scalable DNN training program, we might have to use asynchronous SGD, even if asynchronous SGD is arguably slower than its synchronous counterpart.